Why is my gutter guards algae growth

 Roofing

 The answer to 'why is my gutter guards algae growth' is that algae growth on gutter guards is a common issue caused by moisture, debris, and lack of sunlight.
-Algae thrive in the damp, shaded environment created by gutter guards, leading to unsightly green or black buildup.
-This can happen over time as organic matter and moisture accumulate on the guards.
+Algae thrives in the damp, shaded conditions often found in gutters and gutter guards.
+This can lead to clogging, reduced water flow, and unsightly green or black buildup.

 Step-by-Step Guide